latchset/clevis/README.md

 this key using Clevis, and store the output JWE inside the LUKS header using [LUKSMeta](http://github.com/latchset/luksmeta).

-Here is an example where we bind `/dev/sda1` using the Tang ping:
+Here is an example where we bind `/dev/sda1` using the Tang pin:

 ```bash
 $ sudo clevis luks bind -d /dev/sda1 tang '{"url": "http://tang.local"}'